pbs-assess/rosettafish/README.md

 and then open `data-raw/make-dictionary.R` and source it in R. This
 will:

 -   sort the `data-raw/terms.csv` dictionary file alphabetically
-  - stop you if there are any duplicates (fix them\!)
+-   stop you if there are any duplicates (fix them!)
 -   save the data into the package data so it can be used

 After sourcing this file, you can reinstall the package to use it.
 For example, with your working directory set to the rosettafish folder: